 Parents will also wish to note that any offer of a place will be withdrawn where either the application is subsequently found to be fraudulent or intentionally misleading and results in a child with a stronger claim being denied a place (DCSF Code of Practice 2.12).

 If one child from a multiple birth (i.e. twins, triplets etc) is given a place at Wright Robinson then all children from that multiple birth will be offered places.

-As the Admission Authority waiting lists will be maintained by the Governing Body of the College and the Local Authority will be informed if/when a place has been offered to a student (DCSF Admission Code 2.14).
+As the Admission Authority waiting lists will be maintained by the Trust Board of the Academy and the Local Authority will be informed if/when a place has been offered to a student (DCSF Admission Code 2.14).
 The Waiting List for Year 7 will be held until the end of the Autumn Term.

 In accordance with the requirements of the School Admission Code, the school has signed up to the In‐Year Fair Access Protocols held by the Local Authority.
 Should a vulnerable child within the Protocol require a place at Wright Robinson, the child will be admitted immediately or will move to the top of the waiting list, as determined by the Protocol Management Group.

 In-year admissions are requests for places in any year group received by the LA or the Academy outside the ordinary admissions process for Year 7 (i.e. including applications for Year 7 after the beginning of the autumn term).

 Parents/carers will be required to contact the LA when enquiring about an In-Year school place as part of its overall role in co-ordinating admissions.
 The LA will then ask the Academy’s Governing Body whether a place is available, and the LA will then notify parents/carers of the outcome.